 - Add tons of value (way before asking for anything in return)

 - Repeat step 3 as much as possible

 - Sell great products

-However there’s one online lead generation technique that has produced far better results for me than anything else.
-Namely – tests and quizzes.
+Still, despite product-by-product and company-by-company variations, there’s one online lead generation technique that has produced far better results for me than anything else—tests and quizzes.

 There’s something magnetic about tests and people are almost drawn to them.
 Some people are even willing to pay a fee in order to take a personality quiz.

 I think it has to do with how people like themselves.
 Or maybe it’s nostalgia (thinking back to the teenage years and taking silly tests in magazines).
 Or maybe it’s a subconscious hope to discover something magical.

 Whatever the case, it works ridiculously well.

 T1Q is a site for people who have no idea what to do with their lives.
 When I launched the site back in 2008, it had a typical email capture form on the site: